“Tier One achieved,” sent via text recurred on his Facebook Messenger and every other account like a fun-house echo.

 We started my endurance swimming and free diving lessons that afternoon.

-I enjoyed my new quest, searching with Iggy sometimes, and on my own.
+I enjoyed my new quest, searching with Iggy sometimes, and other times alone.

 Nearly a year later, our little clan is still intact.
 We’ve added rooms onto to Elisa’s house.
 The Iglootoo family, as I now think of them, is in residence less and less.

-Gemmalyn, the most beautiful creature on the face of the Earth, is the best of both her parents, as most children are.
+Gemmalyn, the most beautiful creature on the face of the Earth, is the best of both her parents.
 She is graceful in the water and out.
 She’s as curious as our cats and rambunctious as a monkey.